jussik/TESPathfinder/README.md

 ## Todo

-1. Better search, datalist isn't cutting it
+1. Better features UI
-1. Relative font sizes for mobile
+1. Make scrolling work on IE
+1. Make it all work better on mobile
 1. Ability to save options in localStorage
-1. Snazzy UX!
-1. Buzzwords!

 ## Build